 Alimony is typically paid by the higher-earning spouse (the supporting spouse) to the lower-earning spouse (the supported spouse.).
 Alimony can be granted for a stated period (temporary) or until the spouse remarries or dies (permanent.)
 Additionally, the spouse seeking alimony must prove they have a financial need for the alimony.

 To claim alimony based on adultery, the claiming spouse must prove that the supporting spouse’s infidelity was the reason for marital separation and has prevented reconciliation.
-Under O.C.G.A.19-6-1 (b), if you can prove with a doubt, that your spouse committed adultery and that adultery is the reason for marital separation and reconciliation, your spouse will not be entitled to alimony.
+Under O.C.G.A.19-6-1 (b), if you can prove with a doubt, that your spouse did commit adultery and that adultery is the reason for marital separation and reconciliation, your spouse will not have an entitlement to alimony.

 How Adultery affects the division of assets

 Georgia is an equitable distribution state.
-The marital assets and debt are divided fairly, but not necessarily equally.
+The marital assets and debt will have fair, but not necessarily equal, division.
 Unlike alimony, under O.C.G.A section 9-11-26(b), adultery does not prevent a spouse from seeking equitable division of marital assets or debts.
-However, the court can take evidence of the adultery into account when deciding how the assets will be divided.
+However, the court can take evidence of the adultery into account when they decide on the division of the assets.
 A spouse that is being divorced because the other spouse decided to run off with their lover could conceivably be awarded the lion’s share of the assets.

 Common myths regarding adultery in Georgia